Loading

 This is why I am a big advocate of written communications, schedules, and with vendors - written contracts.

 Secondly, know who you are talking to.
-The reality is that we picture by Sashi BellamKondahave differing generations in the workforce today.
+The reality is that we have differing generations in the workforce today.
 Each generation has its strengths and I think we all gain from them.
 Yet we have to make sure we clearly communicate and listen to each other.
 Younger managers can be extremely quick information processors and extremely able to use new software with little instruction.
 Experienced specialists often know the "work arounds” and alternative methods which can come in very handy onsite when unexpected challenges arise.
 It’s just good management to use all the talent you have in your team but make sure they understand each other -- and you.

 For a live event you should have one professional designated as Onsite Manager, responsible for where everyone will be and when they will be there.
 This person would also be able to look at the whole schedule and make sure the event will be setup in a timely, effective and cost-conscious manner.
 This should be done before you are onsite.